Skip to main content

 Common causes of pelvic pain

-There are lots of causes of pelvic pain.
-It might be caused by an infection or a condition affecting one of the organs in the pelvic area, such as the bowel or bladder.
+Pelvic pain can be caused by many things.
+It might be caused by an infection, or a condition that affects organs in the pelvic area such as the bowel or bladder.

 Pelvic pain in women